This article originally appeared on VICE France.

-In 2009, Flemish photographer Bieke Depoorter boarded the Trans-Siberian railway with just her camera, a sleeping bag and a note for company.
-The little note read the following words scribbled in Russian: "I'm looking for a place to spend the night.
+In 2009, Flemish photographer Bieke Depoorter boarded the Trans-Siberian railway with just her camera, a sleeping bag, and a hand-written note with the following words scribbled in Russian: "I'm looking for a place to spend the night.
 I don't want to stay at a hotel because I don't have much money and I'd love to see how people live in Russia.
 Perhaps I could crash at your place?
 Thank you very much for your help!"

 Depoorter thoroughly documented her three-month journey, from which she drew pictures of strangers in their living rooms and naked women showering in the snow.
 The resulting series, Ou Menya, won her the Expression Award from the prestigious agency Magnum Photos.
 After joining the agency, she started another project by following the same process, this time in the United States.

 I got in touch with her to discuss infiltrating strangers' lives.

 VICE: How did you get started with photography?

 Bieke Depoorter: I don't really have a big story.
 I studied photography when I was 18, right after high school.
 Before that, I was mostly studying maths, economics, and human sciences and I didn't know a thing about art or photography.
 Somehow, I felt like it was the privilege of people from big cities.
 Having been born in the small Belgian town of Courtrai, I didn't feel artistic at all.

 During the summer, I heard about a course at the Royal Academy of Fine Arts in Ghent.
 I felt like I had to give it a try, otherwise I would end up doing something I didn't want to do—I would probably be a psychologist by now.
 Everything pretty much snowballed from there.